-The PM2200R series meters are digital meters that offer comprehensive 3-phase electrical instrumentation and load management facilities in a compact, rugged package.
+The PM2225C meter is a digital meter that offers comprehensive 3-phase electrical instrumentation and load management facilities in a compact and rugged package.

 The meters offer value for the demanding needs of your energy monitoring and cost management applications.
-All meters in the PM2200R series range feature high quality, reliability and affordability in a compact and easy to install format.
+All meters in the PM2225C range comply with Class 1 or Class 0.5S accuracy standards and feature high quality, reliability and affordability in a compact and easy to install format.

-Main features
+Meter features

-The PM2200R series meters supports many features, a few of the features are listed below:
+The PM2225C meter supports many features, a few of the features are listed below:

-- Self guided LCD display and navigation - Energy accounting and balancing - Measurement of both True PF and Displacement PF - Active, reactive, and apparent energy readings - Min/Max values of instantaneous parameters with timestamp. - Cybersecurity: The meter enables disabling the RS-485 port through front panel keys against unauthorized access.
-This feature can also be used for toggling between the RTU devices in case of limited availability of nodes in software system. - SnapShot: The meter features include snapshot, which captures values of average voltage, average current, total active power, and delivered energy based on configured time in HH.MM format. - Suppression current: This is the minimum current at which the meter starts functioning.
+- · Self guided LCD display and navigation - Energy accounting and balancing - Measurement of both True PF and Displacement PF - Active, reactive, and apparent energy readings - Min/Max values of instantaneous parameters with timestamp. - Cybersecurity: The meter supports the disabling of RS-485 port through front panel keys to prevent unauthorized access.
+Toggle the RTU devices in case of limited availability of nodes in software system. - Suppression current: This is the minimum current at which the meter starts functioning.
 The meter can be configured to disregard the measurement of induced / auxiliary load current in the circuit.
 The suppression current selection can be done through the front display and through communication.
 The suppression current range is from 5 mA to 99 mA.
 The meter shows measurement if applied value is above the suppression value.
 The default suppression current is 5 mA.

-Embedded intelligence allows the CTs to be automatically detected by the meter when plugged in and automatically configures the CT ratio parameters.
 You can use the meter as a stand-alone device, but its extensive capabilities are fully realized when used as part of an energy management system.

-For applications, feature details and the most current and complete specifications of the PM2200R meters, see the EasyLogic PM2000R series technical datasheet at www.se.com.
+For applications, feature details and the most current and complete specifications of the PM2225C meters, see the EasyLogic PM2225C technical datasheet at www.se.com